Reviewed August 2013

 Although the exact function of fukutin is unclear, researchers predict that it may chemically modify a protein called alpha (α)-dystroglycan.
 Specifically, fukutin is thought to add chains of sugar molecules to α-dystroglycan through a process known as glycosylation.
 Glycosylation is critical for the normal function of α-dystroglycan.

-Fukuyama congenital muscular dystrophy is seen almost exclusively in Japan.
+Mutations in the FKTN gene cause Fukuyama congenital muscular dystrophy, a condition that causes muscle weakness and brain and eye abnormalities.
+This form of congenital muscular dystrophy is seen almost exclusively in Japan.
 Virtually everyone with this condition has at least one copy of the same mutation, an insertion of about 3,000 extra DNA building blocks (3 kilobases) in the FKTN gene.
 This insertion occurs in a part of the gene known as the 3' untranslated region, which helps regulate the gene's activity.
 Researchers believe that the three-kilobase insertion reduces the amount of fukutin protein that is produced from the gene.

 A shortage of fukutin likely prevents the normal glycosylation of α-dystroglycan.
 As a result, α-dystroglycan can no longer effectively anchor cells to the proteins and other molecules that surround them.
 Without functional α-dystroglycan to stabilize muscle cells, muscle fibers become damaged as they repeatedly contract and relax with use.
 The damaged fibers weaken and die over time, which affects the development, structure, and function of skeletal muscles in people with Fukuyama congenital muscular dystrophy.

 Defective α-dystroglycan also affects the migration of neurons during the early development of the brain.
 Instead of stopping when they reach their intended destinations, some neurons migrate past the surface of the brain into the fluid-filled space that surrounds it.
-Researchers believe that this problem with neuronal migration causes a brain abnormality called cobblestone lissencephaly, in which the surface of the brain appears bumpy and irregular.
+Researchers believe that this problem with neuronal migration causes a brain abnormality called cobblestone lissencephaly, in which the surface of the brain lacks the normal folds and grooves and instead appears bumpy and irregular.
 Less is known about the effects of FKTN mutations in other parts of the body.

-Mutations in the FKTN gene cause several other disorders affecting skeletal muscles and the heart.
+Mutations in the FKTN gene cause other disorders that affect skeletal muscles and the heart.
 Unlike Fukuyama congenital muscular dystrophy, which is mostly limited to the Japanese population, these conditions have been described in several populations worldwide.

 Several people with a heart condition called dilated cardiomyopathy have been found to have mutations in the FKTN gene.
 This condition weakens and enlarges the heart, preventing it from pumping blood efficiently.
-When dilated cardiomyopathy is associated with FKTN mutations, it is known as type 1X (DCM1X).
-In addition to heart problems, some people with dilated cardiomyopathy type 1X have experienced mild muscle weakness beginning in adulthood.
+When dilated cardiomyopathy is associated with FKTN gene mutations, it is known as type 1X (DCM1X).
+In addition to heart problems, some people with DCM1X have experienced mild muscle weakness beginning in adulthood.

-The FKTN gene is located on the long (q) arm of chromosome 9 between positions 31 and 33.
+The FKTN gene is located on the long (q) arm of chromosome 9 at position 31.2.